jbenedito99/dsc-phase-1-project-v2-4/README.md

 # <b> Overview </b>
 This repository houses various documents for a project.
-The project involved an extensive analysis of different movie datasets, which are included in the 'zippedfolder' folder of the repository.
+The project involved an extensive analysis of different movie datasets.
 The respository's main features of interest are a Jupyter notebook (titled student.ipynb) and a presentation, which house the coding and results of the movie data analysis.
 There is also an ERD schematic of the im.db SQL database, which was a prominent source of data used.

 # <b> Business Context </b>
 Generally-speaking, this repository is applicable to up-and-coming movie studios that are beginning their journey in the film industry and are not sure where to begin.